Rly ministry has approved rolling stock for Navi Mumbai metro, says CIDCO | Business

 - India

-The railway ministry has approved train coaches and electrical systems for the Navi Mumbai Metro, the Maharashtra government-run planning authority CIDCO said on Friday.
+The railway ministry on Friday approved train coaches and electrical systems for the Navi Mumbai Metro, an official with the Maharashtra government-run planning authority CIDCO said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)